modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 https://github.com/modalitysystems/modalitysoftware-docs/blob/master/twa/TWA-Data-Dictionary.md

 ## Understanding how data is stored in Teamwork Analytics Performance

-**JSON RAW** – not used for any reporting, just RAW JSON for reference/T-shoot

 The following hare held in the **Data Schema**

 **Call records** - “complete call records are held for X days” – 35 by default, 14 in EY.
 It is relatively easy to add more reports in this time range subject to Power BI’s performance limits

 **User data** - Names, AD attributes – current state is stored

+There is also a raw store of JSON, but this is just part of the architecture and feeds the Data Schema

+The following data held in the **Reporting Schema**

+The reporting schema contains data that is optimised/pre-calculated for reproting purposes

 **Aggregates** holds select data, summed, for longer period of time.
 E.g. number of calls per user every day for a year